You’ve probably heard of gingivitis—or gum disease—from a million mouthwash ads. But you may not have heard of periodontitis.

 How long does non-surgical periodontal treatment take, and what does it cost?

 Because non-surgical periodontal treatment is more thorough than a typical cleaning, it requires more time to complete.
 To be sure we have enough time, your treatment plan may require another one to two visits.
 Similarly, because this treatment is more complex than a typical cleaning, it may not be fully covered by your insurance, and you may have a higher out-of-pocket cost.

 We get that it’s not a great feeling to find out that you have to spend more time and money on a medical issue.
 (And, like any disease, periodontitis is a medical issue.)
 But ignoring periodontitis will end up creating more complex problems in the future that are far more time-consuming and expensive to deal with.
 We want to help you avoid that.

 How can I be sure I need this?

-If you’re new to Tend and your prior dentist never diagnosed you with periodontitis, we know this can be a lot to process.
+If you’re new to Tend and your prior dentist never diagnosed you with periodontitis at any of your checkups, we know this can be a lot to process.
 We want to assure you of two things.

 First, Tend practices evidence-based dentistry that’s rooted in the latest clinical research.
 We have an ethical duty to treat the medical issues we see, and we always adhere to the American Dental Association’s standards.

 Second, our dentists don’t make a commission on procedures.
-They only offer the care you need.
-You can decide to proceed with any treatment recommendations confident that your interests and your dentists are aligned.
+They only present treatment options you need.
+You can decide to proceed with any treatment recommendations confident that your interests and your dentists’ are aligned.

 Periodontitis is a serious disease—and needs to be treated